-Set forth below is a line graph comparing cumulative total shareholder return on the Company's Common Stock, with the cumulative total return of companies in the NASDAQ Stock Market (U.S.) and the cumulative total return of Dow Jones's Cosmetics/Personal Care Index.
+Set forth below is a line graph (followed by a numerical table) comparing cumulative total shareholder return on the Company's Common Stock, through five years, from November 30, 1994 to November 30, 1999, with the cumulative total return of companies in the NASDAQ Stock Market (U.S.) and the cumulative total return of Dow Jones's Cosmetics/Personal Care Index during the dame period.